jessedavidd/jessedavidd/README.md

 - 👋 Hi, I’m @jessedavidd
-- 👀 I’m interested in web3 development, machine learning and privacy.
+- 👀 I’m interested in web development and machine learning.
-- 🌱 I’m currently learning React, Typescript/Javascript and Solidity.
+- 🌱 Currently learning Typescript/Javascript...

 <!---
 jessedavidd/jessedavidd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.